 Hashtags are a great power.
-And then you must now, that with it comes great responsibility.
-You can either make it work for your account, or you use it wrong long enough to see yourself burying your Instagram page in the ground.
-Today we’ll talk about how to use the hashtags so you don’t end up calling for coroner services.
+And then you must know, that it comes with great responsibility.
+You can either make it work for your account or completely mess it up and bury your Instagram page alive.
+Today we’ll talk about how to use the hashtags so you don’t end up calling memorial services.

 Why in the World Would You Need Hashtags?

 Hashtags, as the majority of things in the world, were invented for the better.
 They provide simpler navigation so that users can easily get posts about a particular topic.
 Say, a man in Uganda would love to see the posts with Abyssinian cats?
 He should just use a #abyssiniancat and he will get inundated with a myriad of cute furry and purry photos and videos of cats fast and furious.
 Let’s just hope he does not have an allergy to cats.

 How 99% of People on Instagram Use Hashtags (Spoiler: Badly and Wrongly)